ShehryarShoukat96/first-nft-app/README.md

 # first-nft-app
-A simple NFT implemented app in Solidity
+A simple NFT implemented app in Solidity and Truffle